xeoncross/conner/README.md

 > Contextual, structured errors for Go 1.13+

-This is not an a logging library - it's a supplemental error library.
+This is not a logging library - it's a supplemental error library.

 If an error happens somewhere in the call stack, then each caller can append some metadata to the error and pass it up so that the final root caller will have all the information about each of the contexts that the error happened in and can use a logger like [github.com/rs/zerolog](https://github.com/rs/zerolog) or [github.com/sirupsen/logrus](https://github.com/sirupsen/logrus).